On Convergence and Stability of Two Extended BB-like Step Sizes: Derivation of new step sizes

-As mentioned in Section \ref{sec:introduction}, we aim to break the bound on the BB step sizes, thereby providing a more effective step size choice for the gradient descent method.
-In the VBB method, $m_{k}\in[0,1]$ leads to $\alpha_{k}^{VBB}\in[\alpha_{k}^{BB1},\alpha_{k}^{BB2}]$.
-To achieve this goal, a natural idea is to expand the range of $m_{k}$.
+In the PBB method, $m_{k}\in[0,1]$ yields $\alpha_{k}^{PBB}\in[\alpha_{k}^{BB1},\alpha_{k}^{BB2}]$.
+As discussed in Section \ref{sec:introduction}, our objective is to extend the bounds of the original BB step sizes to provide more effective choice for gradient descent.
+To this end, an intuitive approach is to expand the range of $m_{k}$.